igrishaev/virtuoso/README.md

 Virtual futures give performance gain only when the code they wrap makes IO.
-Instead, if you run CPU-based computations in virtual threads, the performance suffers due to continuations and moving the stacktrace from the stack to the heap and back.
+Instead, if you run CPU-based computations in virtual threads, the performance suffers due to continuations and moving the stack trace from the stack to the heap and back.

 ### futures(!)